martgil/webext-docs/messages.rst

 .. api-section-annotation-hack::

-Represents an email message "part", which could be the whole message
+Represents an email message "part", which could be the whole message.

 .. api-header::
    :label: object